THREADING STATION EMPLOYEE HANDBOOK

 D. Service Procedure

-• Evaluate eyebrows and form a mental plan of action (thicker is better then thinner!
+• Evaluate eyebrows and form a mental plan of action (thicker/taller is better than thinner/skinnier!
 You can take more hair off but you cannot put hair back on)

 • Show customer your work in hand mirror and ask them if they are satisfied